MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/5-add-flexibility-by-using-parameters-and-variables.md

 If someone is deploying this template, they might choose to override the default value here and use a different location.

 > [!NOTE]
 > Some resources in Azure can be deployed into only certain locations.
-You might need to have separate parameters to set the locations of these resources.
+You might need separate parameters to set the locations of these resources.

 You can now use the resource location parameter inside the template, like this: